KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 BRET: MBret. _beure_ [m]
 CO: Co. _bore_
 SEE: [\*bāno- "white, shining"](#bano)
 ETYM: A persuasive IE etymology is lacking.
 Ramp's derivation of these words from \*bā-rigo- "cow-tying" is not impossible, but it is semantically far-fetched.
-From the formal side, \*bārego- can be a compound, consisting of PIE \*bʰeh₂- "shine" (Skt. _bhā-_, Gr. _phaínō_, Gr.
+From the formal side, \*bārego- can be a compound, consisting of PIE \*bʰeh₂- "shine" (Skt. _bhā_-, Gr. _phaínō_, Gr.
 Hom. _pháos_ "light, daylight", etc., cf. PCelt. \*bāno-) and \*h₃reǵ- "extend, stretch, rule" (Skt. _rā́ṣṭi_ "rules", Gr. _orégō_ "extend", Lat. _rego_ "rule", cf. PCelt. \*reg-o-).
-Note that reflexes of the verb \*bʰeh₂- are regularly connected with dawn (Skt. _uṣás-_, Gr.
+Note that reflexes of the verb \*bʰeh₂- are regularly connected with dawn (Skt. _uṣás_-, Gr.
 Hom. _ēṓs_) in both Greek and Vedic.
 A compound \*bʰeh₂-h₃reǵo-­ "light-extending" would be similar to the Gr. type _phaes-phóros, phōt-agōgós_ "light-bringing" (Frisk, II: 989ff.).
 If this is correct, PCelt. \*barego­ is in origin a nominalized adjective, perhaps originally an epithet of dawn.
 REF: [EDPC]

 ### <a id="barina">\*barinā "rock, rocky ground" (n)</a>